pitastrudl/wekanwiki/FAQ.md

 b) [Add bounty for your feature request GitHub issue](https://www.bountysource.com/teams/wekan), biggest bounties are prioritized to top.

-c) Pay someone from your company or some other developer to code feature and sublit as pull request
+c) Pay someone from your company or some other developer to code feature and submit as pull request

 d) Develop feature yourself and submit it as pull requests to devel [Wekan repo](https://github.com/wekan/wekan) branch.